I was born to a land owner business family but not even for a second did I have any thoughts of being any one else other than a doctor.

 As I was growing up, my elder brothers much older to me got into medicine and that was again a very positive influence on me and also I got to meet and interact with some of the most brilliant, humane and passionate doctors who also were brilliant academicians in Kasturba Med College in Manipal and Mangalore.
 The adulation ,respect and nobility attached to them was again a huge influence in attracting me to medicine

-Fortunately I did well in my PUC exams and was able to get a merit seat for MBBS and subsequently did my MD medicine from KMC Manipal and got trained in the fields of medicine nephrology and critical care in the USA .All through my training in KMC Manipal and the USA, my faith and belief that this was the most noble ,compassionate and satisfying profession grew as I got to give comfort, succour and relief to a large number of very sick patients and their families and the gratitude in their eyes reinforced my belief that I had chosen the right profession
+Fortunately I did well in my PUC exams and was able to get a merit seat for MBBS and subsequently did my MD medicine from KMC Manipal and got trained in the fields of medicine nephrology and critical care in the USA .All through my training in KMC Manipal, one of the top hospitals in Mangalore and the USA, my faith and belief that this was the most noble ,compassionate and satisfying profession grew as I got to give comfort, succour and relief to a large number of very sick patients and their families and the gratitude in their eyes reinforced my belief that I had chosen the right profession

 Chairman – Manipal Hospitals